cetic/helm-zabbix/README.md

 helm install --name my-release cetic/zabbix
 ```

+See the example of installation in minikube in this [tutorial](docs/example/README.md).

 See section [Basic Commands of Helm 3](#basic-commands-of-helm-3) for more information about commands of helm.

 # Uninstallation